Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3/README.md

 poetry install
 ```

-If you have problems with pip, run `pip3 install --user -U pip`.
+If you have problems with pip and poetry, run `pip3 install --user -U pip`.

 ## Input Data and Scope